Core Financial Modeling

 If a company offers services or its COGS includes a high “labor cost” component, this formula will be less accurate, as you’ll need to factor in these other expenses.

-COGS influences key financial indicators ranging from pricing to profit margins.
+COGS influences key financial indicators ranging from pricing to profit margins and factors into analyses like the breakeven formula directly.

 Learn accounting, 3-statement modeling, valuation/DCF analysis, M&A and merger models, and LBOs and leveraged buyout models with 10+ global case studies.